 “The arc of the moral universe is long, but it bends toward justice,” said Martin Luther King famously in this speech.
 This may be so, but for Americans of African descent, one might add that it bends toward justice only when the unjustly treated bend it.
-Few groups of people have collectively been so wronged, over so long a time as Africans and their heirs in the US.
+Few groups have collectively been so wronged, over so long a time as Africans and their heirs in the US.

-And the discrimination continues until this day.
+The discrimination continues until this day.
 While many doors have opened over the years, others remain firmly bolted.
 Black Americans still have the lowest incomes, the highest rates of unemployment and the mass incarceration of young black men AND women has been convincingly referred to as The New Jim Crow.
 Black Americans are by far the largest victims of hate crimes and, sadly, these crimes are often committed by the very people meant to protect the nation’s citizens from crime – the police.

 Fruitvale Station is an important film about the confrontation of living in a race- and class divided society.
-But more than that, it does what Twelve Years A Slave, in my view, indirectly intended but failed to wholly do: it connects the dots between the still unreckoned with, deep relationship between slavery and the modern day cultural paradigm of white-supremacist Americo-capitalism.
+But more than that, it does what Twelve Years A Slave, in my view, intended but failed to do: it connects the dots between the still unreckoned with, deep relationship between slavery and the modern day cultural paradigm of white-supremacist Americo-capitalism.

 Fruitvale Station premieres in the UK tomorrow (6 June) and I warmly recommend it.